briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

             by Ohio R.C.
 5119.21, subject to subsection (k) of this section, and shall order the offender to follow the treatment recommendations of the services provider.
-The operator of the services provider shall determine and assess the degree of the offender’s alcohol dependency and shall make recommendations for treatment.
+The operator of the services provider shall determine and assess the degree of the offender's alcohol dependency and shall make recommendations for treatment.
 Upon the request of the court, the services provider shall submit the results of the assessment to the court, including all treatment recommendations and